gosub-com/Zurfur/README.md

     fun main(args Array<str>)
         Log.info("Hello World, 2+2=${2+2}")

-Methods and extension methods are declared with the same syntax and use the `my` keyword to refer to fields or other methods in the type:
+Methods and extension methods are declared outside of the type and use the `my` keyword to refer to fields or other methods in the type:

     // Declare an extension method for strings fun str.rest() str
         return if(my.count == 0, "" : my.subRange(1))  // `subRange` is defined by `List`

-    // TBD: Still considering golang method syntax fun (str) rest() str
-        return if(my.count == 0, "" : my.subRange(1))

-Properties are functions declared with `get` and `set` keywords:
+Getters and setters are functions declared with `get` and `set` keywords:

     fun get MyType.myString() str
-        return my.cachedStr
+        return my._myString

-    fun set MyType.myString(v str)
+    fun set MyType.myString(value str)
-        my.cachedString = v
+        my._myString = value
-        my.stringChangedEvent()

-    // TBD: Still considering golang syntax
-    fun (MyType) get myString() str
-        return my.cachedStr
+        my.myStringChangedEvent()

 This is identical to declaring a public field:

-    // The return value is known to be a borrow from an internal field fun MyPointXy.x2() ref int
+    // Identical to declaring a public field fun get MyPoint.x2() mut ref int
         return ref my.x

+### Function Parameters

 By default, function parameters are passed as read-only reference.
 The exception is that small types (e.g. `int`, and `Span<T>`) are passed by copy because it is more efficient to do so.
 Other qualifiers, `mut`, `ref`,